icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 ![](../img/lsusb.png)

 ### Flash the image

-At this point we are ready to flash, in the host:
+At this point we are ready to flash.

-1. Change into the CTI-L4T directory: `cd ./CTI-L4T`
-2. Run the install script (as root or sudo) to automatically install the BSP files to the correct locations: `sudo ./install.sh`

-[Here](https://connecttech.com/resource-center/kdb373/) you can find the tutorial about the procedure by ConnectTech.
+1. From the previously folder, do `cd ..` to return to the Linux_for_Tegra directory
+2. Flash the image by running `sudo ./cti-flash.sh` script (otherwise you can use the manual flashing procedure).

+!!! note

+    For the `Jetson Orin NX` board, since it is equipped with the nvme disk, the flashing script to be launched is: `sudo ./cti-nvme-flash.sh cti/orin-nx/boson/base`

+!!! tip

+    Check out the [ConnectTech tutorial](https://connecttech.com/resource-center/kdb373/) explaining the complete procedure.

 ### Verify the installation
 After the reboot process, you should be greeted with the OS configuration wizard.
-After configuring the system, the Xavier should boot normally and be ready to use.
+After configuring the system, the Jetson board should boot normally and be ready to use.

 ### Post-flashing operations